 The CMMC has been under development through a collaborative effort with Johns Hopkins University Applied Physics Laboratory, Carnegie Mellon University Software Engineering Institute, Defense Industrial Base Sector Coordinating Council (DIB SCC), and the Office of Small Business Programs.
-Together they have issued a long-awaited cybersecurity standard in draft form for contractors who work with the Pentagon’s sensitive data.
-In addition, support from industry associations such as the National Defense Industrial Association (NDIA), the Aerospace Industries Association (AIA), and the Professional Services Council (PSC) has been contributed as well to provide input from industry.
+Together they have issued a long-awaited cybersecurity standard for contractors who work with the Pentagon’s sensitive data.
+In addition, industry associations such as the National Defense Industrial Association (NDIA), the Aerospace Industries Association (AIA), and the Professional Services Council (PSC) contributed as well to provide input from industry.

 The Need for Standards and Certification:

 Ellen Lord, the Undersecretary for Acquisition and Sustainment at DoD said at a recent press briefing, “The model’s inclusion in department contracts will be a 'go/no go decision.' " CMMS, she explained, “establishes security as the foundation to acquisition, and combines the various cybersecurity standards into a unified standard.”

 Creating these cybersecurity standards and pushing for certification for both prime and sub-contractors has been a top priority for the DoD in recent years.
 Earlier in 2019, Dana Deasy, (the DOD CIO) explained that tier-one prime contractors are not the bigest concern.
 “It’s when you get down to the tier-three and the tier-four” subcontractors".
 “Where the issue breaks down is that as you go down to those various subcontractors, do they understand, [are they] equipped, have the knowledge and the capabilities to defend themselves, and what is it we should be doing more to help them learn how to defend themselves at those tiers?”